lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 multiple spans, where each span represents a logical unit of work executed as a part of the transaction.

+All of these signals share a few commonalities -- they comprise some sort of message or value, and a collection of metadata.
+The message varies based on signal type; Logs emit a string of human-readable text, metrics contain a number, and traces emit the duration and name of work performed.
+The metadata tends to be similar in nature if not specifics -- everything from host names, source or destination IP addresses, customer identifiers, version numbers, and much more.

 While transactions and resources can both emit any of these signals, there are some that make more sense than others.
 The following table illustrates a few examples of this: